pyfar/haiopy/CONTRIBUTING.rst

 - A typical use case of mocks in the pyfar context is hardware communication, for example reading and writing of large files or audio in- and output.
 These use cases are rare compared to tests performing state verification.
 - In contrast to some other guidelines on mocks, external dependencies do **not** need to be mocked in general.
 Failing tests due to changes in external packages are meaningful hints to modify the code.
-- Examples of internal mocking can be found in *test_io.py*, indicated by the pytest ``@patch`` calls.
+- Examples of internal mocking can be found in pyfar's *test_io.py*, indicated by the pytest ``@patch`` calls.

 Writing the Documentation
 -------------------------

-Pyfar follows the `numpy style guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for the docstring.
+Pyfar packages follow the `numpy style guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for the docstring.
 A docstring has to consist at least of

 - A short and/or extended summary,
 - the Parameters section, and